cmu-pasta/DateSAT/README.md

 ## Overview

-DATE-SMT provides both baseline and advanced implementations for expressing and solving date/time constraints using Z3.
+DATE-SMT provides both baseline and epoch_days implementations for expressing and solving date/time constraints using Z3.
 It converts DATE-SMT expressions into Z3 integer-only constraints for efficient symbolic analysis.

 ## Installation